Henry Giroux: Career

-Accomplishments
+Recognition

 While at Miami University, Giroux was named as a Distinguished Scholar.
 For 1987–1988 he won the Visiting Distinguished Professor Award at the University of Missouri–Kansas City.
 Between 1992 and 2004, he held the Waterbury Chair Professorship at Penn State University.
 In 1995, he was awarded the Visiting Asa Knowles Chair Professorship by Northeastern University and he won a Tokyo Metropolitan University Fellowship for Research.

 In 1998, Giroux was selected to the Laureate chapter of Kappa Delta Phi. in 1998 and 1999, he was awarded a Distinguished Visiting Lectureship in art education at the School of the Art Institute of Chicago.
 For May–June 2000 he was the winner of a Getty Research Institute Visiting Scholar Award.
 In 2001, he was selected as a Hooker Distinguished Visiting Professor at McMaster University.

 In 2001 Giroux won the James L. Kinneavy Award for the most outstanding article published in JAC in 2001, which was presented by the Association of Teachers of Advanced Composition at the Conference on College Composition and Communication held in Chicago in March 2002.
 For 2002 he was named by Oxford University to deliver the Herbert Spencer Lecture.

 For 2003 Giroux was selected as the Barstow Visiting Scholar at Saginaw Valley State University.
 In 2005, he was awarded an honorary Doctorate of Letters by Memorial University of Newfoundland.

 The University in Chains was named by the American Educational Studies Association as the recipient of the AESA Critics' Book Choice Award for 2008.
 He was named by the Toronto Star in 2012 as one of the top 12 Canadians Changing the Way We Think.
 Education and the Crisis of Public Values: Challenging the Assault on Teachers, Students, & Public Education was awarded a CHOICE Outstanding Academic Title and has received the Annual O. L. Davis, Jr. Outstanding Book Award from the AATC (American Association for Teaching and Curriculum) and the AESA (American Educational Studies Association) Critics Choice Award 2012.

 In 2015 he was awarded an honorary Doctorate of Humane Letters degree from Chapman University in California.
 He is a winner of a Lifetime Achievement Award granted by the AERA.
 In 2015 he won two other major awards from Chapman University: the "Changing the World Award" and "The Paulo Freire Democratic Project Social Justice Award."
 Also during 2015, Giroux was honored with a Distinguished Alumni Award from Appalachian State University.
 In 2017 he was awarded an honorary doctorate from the University of the West of Scotland.
 In 2019 he received an AERA Fellows Award and the Association for Education in Journalism and Mass Communication's Professional Freedom and Responsibility Award.
 In 2021 he received a Doctor Honoris Causa from the Center for Latin American Studies in Education Inclusive (CELEI).
 In 2023, he was awarded an Honorary Deanship at Woxsen University, India.
 In 2025, he was awarded a Doctor Honoris Causa from Complutense University of Madrid.

 For many years Giroux was co-Editor-in-chief of the Review of Education, Pedagogy and Cultural Studies, published by Taylor and Francis.